 The beginning of any relationship also known as the honeymoon phase is a magical time.
 You get goosebumps when your lover touches you, butterflies when they’re near you and you smile down at your phone whenever they text you.
 My relationship was no exception.
-We messaged each other all the time, met up whenever we could and became completely obsessed with each other.
-My partner and I have been together over 2 and a half years now, and do you know what’s changed?
+We messaged each other all the time, met up whenever we could, and became completely obsessed with each other.
+My partner and I have been together for over two and a half years now, and do you know what’s changed?
 Absolutely nothing.

 1. Surprise your partner

 It doesn’t matter how you decide to surprise your partner.
-It could be something as small as picking up their favourite dinner on the way home from work, or as extravagant as a surprise holiday.
+It could be something as small as picking up their favorite dinner on the way home from work, or as extravagant as a surprise holiday.
 Everyone appreciates the effort and thought that goes into a surprise, and throwing something spontaneous into the mix every so often keeps you from getting into too much of a routine, or feeling “stuck in a rut”.

 2. Make time for each other

-I’ve found that in my relationship we have to make an effort to find time for each other, because we work alternative shifts and sometimes don’t catch each other at all for days on end.
-It makes intimacy of any kind quite difficult, so we make at least one night a week our official date night, where we stop working on our degrees and our own businesses, ignore our phones and just focus on each other.
+I’ve found that in my relationship we have to make an effort to find time for each other because we work alternative shifts and sometimes don’t catch each other at all for days on end.
+It makes the intimacy of any kind quite difficult, so we make at least one night a week our official date night, where we stop working on our degrees and our own businesses, ignore our phones and just focus on each other.
 Time is the most precious gift you can give to anyone, and your partner deserves all the time you can give to them.

 3. Do things that your partner likes

-I know it doesn’t sound all that useful, but the amount of appreciation I feel when my partner does something how I would appreciate it being done, is immense.
-My favourite drink is Cherry Vanilla Coca-cola, so when we go out for dinner and there’s a refillable drinks machine there, if Cherry Vanilla cola isn’t available, my partner will always fill my glass with half a glass of Vanilla Pepsi, and half a glass of Cherry Pepsi.
+I know it doesn’t sound all that useful, but the amount of appreciation I feel when my partner does something how I would appreciate it being done is immense.
+My favorite drink is Cherry Vanilla Coca-cola, so when we go out for dinner and there’s a refillable drinks machine there, if Cherry Vanilla cola isn’t available, my partner will always fill my glass with half a glass of Vanilla Pepsi, and half a glass of Cherry Pepsi.
 I can’t even tell you how much I appreciate that he does that.
-It still makes me smile when he makes me a cup of tea, because he has to make it completely different: “I’m not normal” and I have half a cup of milk in my tea.
+It still makes me smile when he makes me a cup of tea because he has to make it completely different: “I’m not normal” and I have half a cup of milk in my tea.
 It’s those little things people do that show that they listen to you.
 Listening to each other is just as important as talking to each other.
 If you’re connecting mentally and emotionally as well as physically, you’ll feel more attraction towards your partner.

 4. Think about why you love your partner

-As time progresses and relationships become normal and mundane, it is very easy to start thinking negatively.
+As time progress and relationships become normal and mundane, it is very easy to start thinking negatively.
 Take some time to reflect on happy memories, look through photo albums, memory books and old text messages to remind yourself of some of the cute, funny, happy moments you’ve shared together.